Father teaches his son how to ride a bicycle. (Source: Jakob Studnar)

 Learn more

-We consistently work according to the principle of helping people to help themselves.
-We are convinced that even the supposedly weakest members of society have the potential to pull themselves up and live a life of dignity.
+We consistently work according to the principle of helping people help themselves.
+We are convinced that even the supposedly weakest members of the society have the potential to pull themselves up and live a life of dignity.

 Learn more

-Some 57 million children worldwide are still unable to attend school.
+Around 57 million children worldwide are still unable to attend school.
 Each of these children is in danger of being drawn into a vicious cycle of inadequate educational opportunities and abject poverty.
 We have made education the main focus of our work.

 Learn more

 When disaster strikes, the victims need immediate assistance.
-But providing emergency relief is only the first step in our humanitarian aid.
+But providing emergency relief is only the first step in our humanitarian assistance.
 We also pave the way for people to overcome their plight over the long term and prevent new crises.

 Learn more